 The addition of Texas Lutheran insured that the conference would retain its status as an active NCAA Division III conference as well as automatic bids in nine of its 14 AQ sports, including baseball, men’s basketball, women’s basketball, softball, men’s soccer, women’s soccer, men’s tennis, women’s tennis and volleyball.

-On the national athletics stage, the SCAC has had its fair share of success - both in terms of team championships (eight) and individual championships (33).
+On the national athletics stage, the SCAC has had its fair share of success - both in terms of team championships (nine) and individual championships (33).

 In the days when the league was known at the College Athletic Conference, Chris Fugman of Centre College gave the conference its first individual title with a victory in the 400 IM at the 1980 NCAA Division III Men's Swimming & Diving Championships, and Chris Trapp of Rose-Hulman Institute of Technology won the men's javelin at the NCAA Outdoor Track Field national championships three straight years (1984-1986).

 Nao Kinoshita of Rhodes College won the 1996 Division III women's tennis singles title, capturing the first individual national title in the SCAC era.
 Kinoshita also won the 1997 singles title and combined with Taylor Tarver to capture the '97 doubles title.

 Ryan Loftus of Rose-Hulman captured the men's pole vault title at the 1998 Indoor Track & Field championships.